andrewmtam/smooth-tween/README.md

 ## Installation

-Download the 'tween-machine' library by doing the following:
+Download the 'smooth-tween' library by doing the following:

 ```
-npm install --save tween-machine
+npm install --save smooth-tween
 ```

 ### JSON Definition